Que (What)

 Core Profile

-- Translation: How / What (pardon)
+- Translation: How / What (as in "Pardon?")

 - Type: Adverb / Question Word